 Unfortunately, operators aren’t always aware that a loader’s physical dynamics change when turning.
 Failing to make proper adjustments to the speed, load or turning approach increases the chance of an accident.
 Many pipe yard workers are familiar with the sight of a loader tipped over on its side, a dangerous scenario not only to the operator, but also for bystanders.

 Unlike forward reaching loaders with an articulating joint, the Cary-Lift’s solid steel frame allows it to take full loads into sharp turns without sacrificing any load capacity or stability.
-The newly redesigned Cary-Lift 154 has a shorter wheelbase that provides an even better turning radius.
-This model also offers a wider stance for the lift arms, providing additional stability when carrying a load.
+The Cary-Lift also has a short wheelbase to reduce its turning radius.
+Meanwhile, the machine’s lift arms have a wide stance to provide additional stability when carrying a load.

 Another Cary-Lift feature that enhances stability is hydraulic frame sway control, which essentially levels the vehicle and the lifting frame to a certain degree in either direction.
 This leveling action compensates for the irregularities of uneven terrain, helping to ensure operators are carrying a safe, stable load.